 5. Mark 7:20-23: “And He said, ‘What comes out of a man, that defiles a man.
 For from within, out of the heart of men, proceed evil thoughts, adulteries, fornications, murders, thefts, covetousness, wickedness, deceit, lewdness, an evil eye, blasphemy, pride, foolishness.
 All these evil things come from within and defile a man.'”

 I don’t necessarily disagree with addicts entering detox centers, and prisons trying to rehabilitate rather than just incarcerate don’t upset me.
 I’m not against political attempts at moral and social reform either.
 I suppose these things have their place.
 But in the midst of them all let it be understood that the heart of man’s problem is the problem of man’s heart.
-The worm is forevermore eating its way up from deep within.
-And it is only Jesus who can adequately deal with that worm.
+The “worm” of sin is forevermore eating its way up from deep within each of us, and it is only Jesus who can adequately deal with that worm.
 That’s why each of us should, to use the old evangelistic cliche’, accept Him into our “heart.”
 Have you done that?